Graph immersions with parallel cubic form: Improper affine hyperspheres

-Finally, let us show that all algebras are irreducible.
-If some algebra is reducible, then its factors have dimension at most 4 and must be associative.
+Finally, let us show that all algebras are indecomposable.
+If some algebra is decomposable, then its factors have dimension at most 4 and must be associative.
 But then their product is also associative, which proves irreducibility of the algebras in columns 2---6.
 Let us consider the remaining two algebras.
 The zero algebra cannot be present as a factor for the same reason as in the proof of Theorem \ref{th_class234}.
-Hence the algebras could only split in two irreducible factors of dimensions 2 and 3.
+Hence the algebras could only split in two indecomposable factors of dimensions 2 and 3.
 These factors must be isomorphic to the metrised algebras defined by the Cayley hypersurfaces in the corresponding dimension.
-But the product of these two metrised algebras has an automorphism group of dimension 1, which shows that the algebras in columns 1 and 7 are also irreducible.
+But the product of these two metrised algebras has an automorphism group of dimension 1, which shows that the algebras in columns 1 and 7 are also indecomposable.
 This completes the proof. \end{proof}

-{\remark The values in the tables given in the proof of Theorem \ref{algebra5} have been computed with the aid of a computer algebra system. }

 {\corollary Let $M$ be a 5-dimensional irreducible improper affine hypersphere with parallel cubic form.
-Then $M$ is isomorphic to the graph of exactly one of the following functions:
+Then either $M$ is isomorphic by a unimodular transformation to the graph of exactly one of the following functions: